Shinwaffle/discordbotapp/README.md

 5. Input a user query into stack exchange and print out X results
 6. Start a mc server using my discord bot

-## Notes

-I was doing the whole stackexchange wrong lmao.
-I was trying to do "explicit flow" and etc. while I was supposed to be doing an advanced GET search

 ## Currently working on

 Check out the "Projects" tab to see what I'm working on